surajbidnur/Project_Lift/README.md

 The inputs to select the floor number and choose the direction of elevator motion are given through switches and push buttons on the FPGA.
 It also has a dedicated push botton for a full system reset.
 All the inputs from switched are debounced to prevent glitches.
 The floor number and direction of motion of the lift are displayed on 7 segment LED displays.

 The operation is based on a state machine.

+The hdl code files are located at /lift/hdl/
+Test_Waveforms folder has some of the screenshots taken during testing the design.